albarqouni/Deep-Learning-for-Medical-Applications/README.md

 1. A list of **top deep learning papers** published since 2016.
 2. Papers are collected from peer-reviewed journals and high reputed conferences.
-3. A list will be ordered based on the number of citations.
+3. Additional keywords are required for any paper mainly the image modality and medical area, for example (X-ray, Tuberculosis).

-*(Journals and Conferences)*
+*List of Journals and Conferences:*

 - **[Medical Image Analysis (MedIA)](https://www.journals.elsevier.com/medical-image-analysis/)**
 - **[IEEE Transaction on Medical Imaging (IEEE-TMI)](https://ieee-tmi.org/)**
 - **[IEEE Transaction on Biomedical Engineering (IEEE-TBME)](http://tbme.embs.org/)**